saverymax/EZ-BART/README.md

 ```

 ## Inference
-You can use BART to generate summaries driven with or without a question.
+You can use BART to generate summaries with or without a question guiding the content.
 For question-driven summarization, you have two options.
-If you have one question you want to use for a set of documents, you can provide your data as shown below, and specify your question with the --question flag (see flag descriptions).
+If you have a single question you want to use for a set of documents, you can provide your data as shown below, and specify your question with the --question flag (see flag descriptions).
 ```
 {
 "<UNIQUE ARTICLE ID 1>": "This is the text of the article to be summarized",